numberscope/frontscope/README.md

     `npm prepare`.
 For a comprehensive list of what commands are run when you `git commit` -- typically linting and testing -- see [this file](./.husky/pre-commit).)
-6. Compile and start server with hot-reloading for development:
+6. Compile and start a server running frontscope, with hot-reloading for
+   development:
     ```sh
     npm run dev
     ```
+    The output of this command will provide instructions for connecting to the new running instance of frontscope with your browser.

 ## Development